google/syzkaller/docs/internals.md

 ## Syscall descriptions

 The `syz-fuzzer` process generates programs to be executed by `syz-executor` based on syscall descriptions described [here](syscall_descriptions.md).

+## Coverage

+Syzkaller is a coverage-guided fuzzer.
+The details about coverage collection can be found [here](coverage.md).

 ## Crash reports